MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v0.md

 > [!TIP]
 > You can use variables to specify email addresses in the `notifyUsers` parameter.

-When the Manual validation task is activated during a pipeline, it displays a message bar containing  a link that opens the Manual validation dialog containing the instructions.
-After carrying out the manual steps, the administrator or user can choose to resume the run, or reject it.
-Users with 'Queue builds' permission on the pipeline can resume or reject the run.
+When the Manual Validation task is activated during a pipeline, it displays a message bar with a link that opens the Manual validation dialog, which contains the instructions.
+After carrying out the manual steps, the administrator or user can choose to resume the run or reject it.
+Users with **Queue builds** permission on the pipeline can resume or reject the run.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->